edwang09/grpc_literatures/README.md

    sudo docker-compose -f docker-compose.yml -f docker-compose.prod.yml up
    ```

-## Concern
+## Concerns and questions

-Because of the names of author, award or book can have different versions, the name are not used as key of the tables in database, instead an additional search function for each table are implemented.
+1. Because of the names of author, award or book can have different versions, the name are not used as key of the tables in database, instead an additional search function for each table are implemented.
+2. When implementing services in `Golang`, I did not figure out how to create a server struct and implement services in separate packages, which end up implementing all functions in one file.
+What can be a better way to do it?
+3. Live reloading for development for Go server was not implemented, but I should have implement it.
+4. I tried to only compile `.proto` file in docker so that I can make sure all three servers have save `.proto` file when I make change to it, but that will confuse my IDE since the package is missing in local.
+Is there a better way to make sure `.proto` file is consistant?